Serial child abuser finally arrested after scalding a new child with hot water

 READ MORE: Officer who shot naked man in Georgia found not guilty

-On Thursday, Terry May, 47, of Deltona was arrested and charged with child abuse for the callous act of causing great bodily harm to a toddler who was had skin burns on his back from having boiling water pouring on him, according to the Volusia County Sheriff’s Office.
+On Thursday, Terry May, 47, of Deltona, FL was arrested and charged with child abuse for the callous act of causing great bodily harm to a toddler who had skin burns on his back from having boiling water pouring on him, according to the Volusia County Sheriff’s Office.

 “Terry burned me,” the victim said, according to Sheriff Mike Chitwood, who added, “This little boy had an accident, and we believe Terry got boiling water from the stove and poured it on him.”